- Knox Law Institute

 - Divorce.
 Almost by definition, married clients rarely foresee the possibility of a future divorce.
 For that reason, it is particularly important to be aware of the full picture in advising clients in regard to the titling of their assets.
 For example, it is important to understand that by jointly titling an asset, an individual can cause an asset that would otherwise be treated as “separate property” (not subject to marital division) in the event of divorce to instead be viewed as part of the “marital estate” (subject to equitable division) in the event of divorce.
 Example: “A” and “B” are married.
 A inherits $500,000 from his father.
 The $500,000 is viewed as “separate property” (not part of the marital estate) and therefore not subject to division in the event that A and B later get divorced.
 A then takes the $500,000 and puts it into a jointly titled investment account that is in both A’s and B’s names.
 By moving the money into a joint account, A has caused the $500,000 to become “marital property” subject to division in the event they (A and B) later get divorced.

 - Transferability.
-If an individual wants to be able to sell or transfer an asset at a later time (during his/her lifetime), then adding another person’s name to that asset could potentially frustrate (or at least complicate) that individual’s desire to be able to sell the asset.
+If an individual wants to be able to sell or transfer an asset at a later time (during their lifetime), then adding another person’s name to that asset could potentially frustrate (or at least complicate) that individual’s desire to be able to sell the asset.
 Example: “A” owns his home.
 A wants to add the name of his son, B, to the deed.
 A later wants to sell the home.
 A needs B to also sign off on any transfer of the home.

 - Tax Ramifications (caused by out-of-order deaths).
 Joint ownership can sometimes cause unintended tax consequences when the joint owners do not die in the normal sequence.
 Example: “A” and “B” are father and son.
 A is the father and B is the son.
 A adds B’s name to his bank account, so that the account now reads “A or B”.
 A’s intent is to pass the account on to B when he (i.e. A) dies.
 However, B predeceases A. Following B’s death, A owns 100% of the account, BUT A must pay inheritance tax on the value of one-half (1/2) (i.e. “B’s” half) of the account.
 So A in effect ends up paying inheritance tax on money that was really his all along.